27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 Some of the many iconic venues in Toronto include the Mirvish Theatre, Massey Hall, Royal Alexandra Theatre, and the Sony Centre for the Performing Arts.

 Attending a live show in Toronto is not just about the performance itself, but also about the energy and atmosphere of the city.
 The streets are alive with excitement as people flock to their favorite show spots.
-Whether you’re a local or visiting the city for the first time, attending a live show in Toronto is a must-do activity that will create a night to remember.

-19. Visit Ripley’s Aquarium for a Night Event
+20. Visit Ripley’s Aquarium for a Night Event

 It’s one thing to visit Ripley’s Aquarium in the day time, but visiting in the evening is that much cooler.
 Whether you arrive late for their regular evening hours (until 9pm) or attend a special night event, spending the evening with majestic sea creatures is a magical way to experience Toronto at night.

-20. Experience the Magic of the Distillery Winter Village
+21. Experience the Magic of the Distillery Winter Village

-One of the most exciting things to do in Toronto at night in the winter is visiting the Distillery Winter Village (rebranded from the Toronto Christmas Market).
 The market is set up in the historic Distillery District, which is transformed into a winter wonderland from mid-November until the final hurrah of the New Year’s Eve celebration.

 Some of the highlights of the Distillery Winter Village include shopping from dozens of unique vendors, enjoying late night eats, and making it out for live musical performances during the Christmas week.